 Minho is a vast, green and vibrant region.
 Famous by its jaw dropping landscapes, its rich savoury food, and let’s not forget the warmth and kindness of the people, the cornerstone of Portugal’s greatness.

 But Minho is also a region of great devotion and religious heritage.
-Here you will find huge monuments and cathedrals secluded in the middle of woods, old monasteries filled with tradition, fantastic stories and mysticism, but also small and beautiful roadside chapels where one can always find a lit candle blowing in the wind.
-This is where you can find some of the most unique paths of the Portuguese stretch of the Santiago Camino.
+Here you will find huge monuments and cathedrals secluded in the middle of the woods, old monasteries filled with tradition, fantastic stories and mysticism, but also small and beautiful roadside chapels where one can always find a lit candle blowing in the wind.
+This is where you can find some of the most unique paths of the Portuguese Road to Santiago.

 Braga, the so-called capital of Minho, is probably the most religious site in the country.
-Filled with old churches, monasteries and an impressive cathedral, here one can sense Portugal’s true catholic roots, from the first settling believers to the commotion days after the 1974 revolution.
-A young city, with deep roots reaching deep into Portugal’s faith.
+Filled with old churches, monasteries and an impressive cathedral, here one can sense Portugal’s true catholic roots.
+A young city with deep roots reaching into the depths of Portugal’s faith.

-Guimarães, the city where Portugal was founded.
-Declared World Heritage Site by UNESCO in 2001, this city will take you on a marvellous journey back in time.
-The gothic architecture, the medieval castle, the royal palaces and other noble accommodations that have endured the passage of time, will show you why we’ve got a major crush on this city.
+Guimarães, the city where Portugal was founded, was declared World Heritage Site by UNESCO in 2001.
+This city will take you on a marvellous journey back in time.
+The gothic architecture, the medieval castle, the royal palaces and other noble accommodations that have endured the passage of time will show you why we’ve got a major crush on this city.

 But Minho isn’t only never ending woods and mountains, or fable castles and stories of great warriors and princesses.
 In the Viana do Castelo district one can gaze upon the blue, immense Atlantic ocean, visit fishing villages and taste some of the best products Man brings from the sea to the dinner table.

 By the way, did you know that the Viana do Castelo city was considered the “Mecca of European architecture” in 2009 by the Wallpaper magazine?